andrew-kavas/fullstack/README.md

 <!-- TODO
+NEXT:
+APP:
 .env file
-APP envars defined with script in index.html <head>
+  defined with script in index.html <head> that pulls vars from a file that is created every build find a web bundler, something like CORS or webpack?. look at Vite

-add work processor
+API:
-add api routing
+api routing
+api query language and schema builder work processor

+APP:
-add app routing
+app routing
+app disk and history

+OTHER:
 GH actions
 -->

 <!-- DONE
+api .env file
-add db migration
+db migrations
 -->